a-rich/DJ-Tools/docs/how_to_guides/spotify_playlist_from_upload.md

     - have the fancy formatted text output that's required to use this feature
 1. Once another user runs the [upload music](sync_beatcloud.md#uploading-music) command, a message containing a file tree of their upload results will be posted to your server
 1. Copy the complete text from that message to your system clipboard
-1. Run the command `djtools --playlist-from-upload`
+1. Run the command `djtools --spotify-playlist-from-upload`

 ## Example
 In the image below, I'm copying the Discord webhook output from one of my own uploads: